Abdullakim1/Card-Game/README.md

 # Game System Card

 # Introduction
 The project illustrates card game, where there are 10 cards: red, white, blue each 3 cards and 1 black card.
 The player who gets black card will lose, however the player can keep playing or terminate the game by putting black card, it is up to player.
-Moreover for each player 10 seconds has given, if the player won't do anything during this time player will lose and game will end.
+Player experience class makes sure if player doesn't have sufficient experience it won't allow to play the game for all players.
 There is 3 players who play the game and 10 cards each player gets 3 cards, shuffle and distribution algorithm in gameSystem class makes sure that every player gets only 3 cards by random distribution.
 For this game GUI interface I used Swing Java built in library to make user friendly interface.
 Player experience, personal information, probability of each player is also included for statistical purposes.

-Welcome message class and Override method were added in addition to player panel.
 The code follows hierarchical architecture.
-The main class is GameLauncherGUI, every class is connected and coordinated with this class.
+The main class is GameLauncherGUI, Game system is superclass for experience class every class is connected and coordinated with GameLauncherGUI class.

 # OOP Concepts in more Detail with Code Snippets